Nieuport 1875–1911: A Biography of Edouard Nieuport

 The pages above are a translation of the original document shown on the pages below; it is a rare technical document detailing how various components of the aircraft need to be aligned relative to each other, mostly achieved by cable tension and strut and spar adjustment.

-There are no Index, Notes, Bibliography etc. to facilitate further study, nor an Introduction to create context and introduce the author/s.
+There are no Index, Notes, Bibliography etc. to facilitate further study, nor an Introduction to set forth context and introduce the author/s.
 From biographical minutia to airplane technology to operating guidelines, the book breezes through a lot of things and explores none: the expert reader will be able to fill in the blanks, the newbie reader won’t even know where next to turn.

 Nieuport used his cycling and also sailing experience to understand how wind exerted force on an airplane wing.